Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Assuming your compressor pump is working correctly, then the air that’s being pumped by the air compressor is going somewhere?

 One issue may be the intake valve leaks, with air being pulled in and then right back out the same intake port.
-Test that by pulling the intake filter and feeling the air flow at the intake port.
+Test that by pulling the intake filter and feeling the airflow at the intake port.

 Another might be a gasket failure, a leaking check valve, or…. why not look on the Troubleshooting page for the link to the pages that discuss the various reasons why an air compressor will run, but the air pressure won’t build past a certain point?

 After you have checked a few things, if you are still stumped, post a comment here.
-Knowing a bit more about your Central Pneumatic air compressor such as model, age, use level and so on.
+Knowing a bit more about your Central Pneumatic air compressor such as model, age, use level, and so on.

 Central pneumatic compressor will not build above 25psi?

-Central pneumatic air compressor will not build above 25psi
+The central pneumatic air compressor will not build above 25psi

 Jack, when you read the reasons why air compressors don’t build air pressure, on the page where you added your comment, which of the things listed did you have the chance to check?